-Subjects Approved Acceleration Recommendations Physical Education Faculty Health and Human Development Units 1 and 2 Yes None Health and Human Development Units 3 and 4 Yes Recommended to have completed Units 1 and 2 Outdoor and Environmental Studies Units 1 and 2 Yes Ability to actively participate in the required practical activities Outdoor and Environmental Studies Units 3 and 4 Yes Recommended to have completed Units 1 and 2 Physical Education Units 1 and 2 Yes None Physical Education Units 3 and 4 Yes Recommended to have completed Units 1 and 2 Religious Studies Faculty Religion and Society Units 3 and 4 Yes For acceleration, must have completed Year 10 Religion: Religion in Society with a minimum B + average and at least a B + average in both Year 10 English units Texts and Traditions Units 3 and 4 Yes For acceleration, must have completed Year 10 Religion: Texts in Tradition with a minimum B + average and at least a B + average in both Year 10 English units Science Faculty Biology Units 1 and 2 Yes Should have attained a B + average across all subjects.
+Subjects Approved Acceleration Recommendations Physical Education Faculty Health and Human Development Units 1 and 2 Yes None Health and Human Development Units 3 and 4 Yes Recommended to have completed Units 1 and 2 Outdoor and Environmental Studies Units 1 and 2 Yes Ability to actively participate in the required practica activities Outdoor and Environmental Studies Units 3 and 4 Yes Recommended to have completed Units 1 and 2 Physical Education Units 1 and 2 Yes None Physical Education Units 3 and 4 Yes Recommended to have completed Units 1 and 2 Religious Studies Faculty Religion and Society Units 3 and 4 Yes For acceleration, must have completed Year 10 VCE Religior and Society with a minimum B+ average and at least a B+ average in both Year 10 English units Science Faculty Biology Units 1 and 2 Yes Should have attained a B + average across all subjects.
 May be required to undertake additional reading prior to commencing the course Biology Units 3 and 4 Yes Must have undertaken Units 1 and 2 Biology and/or Units 1 and 2 Chemistry.
 Year 11 students wishing to study Units 3 and 4 must have attained a B + average in either Chemistry and/or Biology Chemistry Units 1 and 2 Yes Should have attained a B + average across all subjects and must demonstrate strong mathematical ability Chemistry Units 3 and 4 Yes Must have completed Units 1 and 2 Chemistry Physics Units 1 and 2 Yes Should have attained a B + average across all subjects and must demonstrate strong mathematical ability Physics Units 3 and 4 Yes Must have undertaken Units 1 and 2 Physics and should have achieved a 'B' as a minimum grade in all assessments.
-Must have undertaken one of Mathematical Methods or Specialist Mathematics and should have achieved a 'B' as a minimum grade in all assessments Psychology Units 1 and 2 Yes Should have attained a B + average across all subjects and also recommended to have completed a module on research methods Psychology Units 3 and 4 Yes Recommended to have completed Unit 1 Psychology.
+Mus have undertaken one of Mathematical Methods or Specialis Mathematics and should have achieved a 'B' as a minimum grade in all assessments Psychology Units 1 and 2 Yes Should have attained a B + average across all subjects and also recommended to have completed a module on research methods Psychology Units 3 and 4 Yes Recommended to have completed Unit 1 Psychology.
 Highly recommended to complete Unit 2 Psychology.
-High level literacy skills (reading and comprehension) for Year 11 students
+High leve literacy skills (reading and comprehension) for Year 11 students